 Solicitors Accounts Rules for Finance Staff - The New Rules Explained

-The protection of client money is a priority risk in the SRA Risk Outlook 2018/2019 and it is essential that anyone who works in the finance department or deals with the accounts in a law firm has good knowledge and understanding of the rules.
+The protection of client money is a priority risk in the SRA Risk Outlook 2019/2020 and it is essential that anyone who works in a law firm, including the COFA, has good knowledge and understanding of the SRA Accounts Rules.
 The cost of getting it wrong in relation to the SRA Accounts Rules can be devastating!

 This live broadcast session will guide you through both set of rules comparing the differences along the way.

 What You Will Learn

 This live and interactive session will cover the following:

 - Setting the scene - the SRA and how they regulate us

 - A brief history of the SRA Accounts Rules